Find a event with......The EventGuide Event Information Network Home About Contact

 Camp Live Oak's Summer session begins as school ends in June, ending when school begins in August, and consists of four programs which can be attended separately or as a package.
 The first four-week session includes an optional Photo Safari where children aged 8 and up can learn the techniques and joys of nature photography from experienced teachers.
 The second four-week session offers an optional Starlight Sleep-Over in air conditioned cabins.
 Completing the summer session are the optional one-week programs of Ocean Quest Camp for kindergartners through 8th grade where ocean reefs and sea life will be examined, and Adventure Camp with a choice of many optional age-appropriate activities.
 The Winter and Spring programs also offer a range of programs, including instruction in archery, canoeing, swimming, art and science classes, yoga, drumming, camp fire safety and 'leave no trace' environmental awareness programs, mountain biking and much more at both Fort Lauderdale and Miami locations.
 (954) 491-2917.

-As a showcase for more traditional children’s development, Fort Lauderdale’s Museum of Discovery & Science (the highest-attended ticketed museum in Florida, with a Blockbuster IMAX Theater) has a treasury of hands-on fun to challenge, educate and delight youngsters.
+As a showcase for more traditional children’s development, Fort Lauderdale’s Museum of Discovery and Science (the highest-attended ticketed museum in Florida, with a Blockbuster IMAX Theater) has a treasury of hands-on fun to challenge, educate and delight youngsters.
 The museum’s Discovery Center for toddlers and pre-schoolers promotes making friends while learning basics and developing motor skills.
 When school is out, themed day camps for ages 5-12 range from Rocks Rock to Extreme Environment and Strange Defenses.
 (954) 467-6637

 On State Road 84 in Davie, the Young at Art Children's Museum tailors activities for inquiring young minds.
 Small-fry create their own masterpieces to take home.
 The annual Children’s Festival of the Arts, staged in May on museum grounds, is the nation’s only outdoor kids’ festival exposing budding artists to all aspects of being real studio artists – from creating art to making multiples, marketing, pricing, showing and selling.
 Kids keep 100 percent of their profits.
 (954) 424-0085